mumbleskates/bilrost/README.md

-It's not possible to do *anything* you could do with a yoked value that you could do with a regular struct value (destructuring it doesn't work since you can typically only get the struct by reference), but this solves many, many problems.
+It's not possible to do *anything* you could do with a yoked value that you could do with a regular struct value (destructuring it doesn't work since you can typically only get the struct by reference) but this still solves many, many problems.

 #### Disabling owned decoding traits